 Lastly, upon reaching retirement age, any funds received by the private retirement plan participant are exempt.
 That is, any use by the retiree of plan distributions counts as a retirement use.
 This is true even if the retiree is still working while withdrawing funds.
 Patience is definitely a virtue when it comes to realizing the benefits of private retirement plans.

 Editor’s Note: Dennis A. Fordham is an attorney licensed to practice law in California and New York.
-He earned his BA at Columbia University, his JD at the State University of New York at Buffalo, and his LLM in Taxation at New York University.
+He earned his BA at Columbia University and his JD at the State University of New York at Buffalo.
+His LLM was earned in Taxation at New York University.
 Dennis concentrates his practice in the areas of estate planning and aspects of elder law.
 His office is at 55 1st Street, Lakeport, California.
-He can be reached by e-mail at firstname.lastname@example.org or by phone at 707-263-3235.
+He can be reached by e-mail at email@example.com or by phone at 707-263-3235.